Going Over the Top One More Time

 With those tweets in mind, I have an ominous analogy to make.

 The Democrats and Republicans have been engaged in brutal trench warfare for coming on a generation now.
-I have this sinking feeling that in a couple of years that war will be over, not because the Democrats finally win, but because the Republican side collapses into fratricide like the Russian army in 1918.
+I have this sinking feeling that in a couple of years that war will be over, not because the Democrats finally win, but because the Republican side collapses into fratricide like the Russian army in 1917.
+[Whoops!
+Previously said 1918; my error]

 In this analogy, Trump — continuing to pursue the ruinous politics of the discredited prior Republican regime — is bizarrely cast as the GOP’s Kerensky.